Short Dick Man: Chart performance

 "Short Dick Man" proved to be successful on the charts all over the world, peaking at number two on the RPM Dance/Urban chart in Canada and number three on the Billboard Hot Dance Club Play chart in the United States.
 In Europe, the single went to number-one in both France and Italy.
 It entered the top 10 also in Austria (6), Belgium (6), Germany (3) and the Netherlands (7), as well as on the Eurochart Hot 100, where it peaked at number seven.
 Additionally, "Short Dick Man" was a top 20 hit in Scotland (14) and the United Kingdom.
 In the latter, it peaked at number eleven in its second run at the UK Singles Chart, on September 24, 1995.
 But on the UK Dance Chart, it was an even bigger hit, reaching number three.
 In Oceania, the single charted at number four and seven in Australia and New Zealand.
-On the US Billboard Hot 100, it reached number 14, while on the Canadian The Record singles chart, it reached number six.
+On the US Billboard Hot 100, it reached number 14, while on the Canadian The Record Retail Singles chart, it reached number six.